zama-ai/concrete/docs/dev/explanation/FLOAT-FUSING.md

 ![](../../_static/float_fusing_example/subgraph.png)

-The simplified graph of operations with the float subgraph condensed in an `GenericFunction` node:
+The simplified graph of operations with the float subgraph condensed in a `GenericFunction` node:

 ![](../../_static/float_fusing_example/after.png)